matt1309/mhiJava/README.md

 aircon.printDeviceData();
 `

-----//List of Operation Modes\\----
+----//List of Operation Modes//----
 1 - Dry
 2 - Cool
 3 - fan
 4 - heat

-----//List of AirFlows Modes\\----
+----//List of AirFlows Modes//----
 0 - 1
 1 - 2
 2 - 3
 6 - 4
 7 - auto

-----//List of get/set methods and avialable attributes at this point\\----
+----//List of get/set methods and avialable attributes at this point//----

 `
 // Gets the hostname of the aircon unit